 If you provide us with your contact details, we may periodically send promotional emails about new products, special offers or other information which we think you may find interesting using an email address you provided.
 We may also use this information for market research purposes.
 You can opt out of this at any time by replying to an email.

-We will only use your personal data as outlined above and as the law allows.
-We will normally use the following legal basis for processing your personal data.
+We will only use personal data as outlined above and as the law allows.

 We will only retain personal data for as long as necessary to fulfil the purpose we collected it for.
 Personal data is held in secure electronic databases.
 To be clear, all data we process as part of our MHA administration system is encrypted using AES256 or greater and only ever stored on servers based in the UK.
 We use some service providers who aren’t based in the EEA to provide some other business functions.
 Service providers which handle personal data and are located outside of the EEA are based in countries deemed to have adequate levels of protection in place by the European Commission.
 For the few service providers located outside the EEA where the Privacy Shield was previously relied upon, there are appropriate safeguards in place in the form of Standard Contract Clauses approved by the European Commission to protect data in line with Article 46 of GDPR.

 Thalamos is a data controller for your personal information if you use our website or services.
-If you use our clinical administration system, we process the information you store and share there on your behalf and you are the data controller.
-We cannot see this information.
-As the data controller you are responsible for making sure you have the correct authority to store or share the information.
-If you store, process or share individual identifiable health data on our clinical administration system, we cannot view, use or disclose this information as directed to by the Data Controller or unless legally obliged to do so.
+If you use our MHA administration system, we process the information you store and share there as a Data Processor on behalf of the Data Controller.
+The Data Controller is responsible for making sure it has the correct authority to store or share the information.
+If we store, process or share individual identifiable health data on our MHA administration system for a Data Controller, we can only use or disclose this information as directed to by the Data Controller or unless legally obliged to do so.

-Retention of data on the clinical administrative system is the responsibility of the account owner who should not keep data for longer than is necessary or retention is pre-agreed with the Data Controller as part of contracts.
+Retention of data on the MHA administrative system is either the responsibility of the account owner who should not keep data for longer than is necessary or retention is pre-agreed with the Data Controller as part of contracts.
 The retention period will depend on the reason for using the clinical administrative system.

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.